COVID-19

 Room: Old Canberra House (OCH) 3.90

-Cadhla O’Sullivan is a PhD candidate in Education with Queen’s University Belfast, due to submit her thesis in April 2023.
+Cadhla O’Sullivan completed her doctoral degree with Queen’s University Belfast in December 2023.
 Her research focused on a qualitative ethnographic style study with children and youth in Colombia, investigating a performing arts-based intervention for Peacebuilding and Peacekeeping.
 She has written two articles, a book chapter, and a case study style on her research and she has presented her findings at conferences throughout Ireland, the UK, and Australia.

 She holds a first-class honours degree in Social Science with University College Cork in Ireland.
 In 2019, she was awarded a master’s degree in Children’s Rights with Queen’s University Belfast, leading to a studentship to conduct her PhD research with the LINKS team based between Queen’s University Belfast and Lancaster University in the United Kingdom.
 Conducting research with the LINKS team allowed her to gain experience as a research assistant, contributing to the production of a systematic review and an evidence and gap map (EGM) on Social Emotional Learning of children in low- and middle-income countries (LMICs).